aminabyaneh/contractive-diffusion-policy/README.md

 The script launches background jobs for better parallelization.
 To kill these background processes, you can use ```pkill``` or just ```kill```.
 For instance ```pkill -9 -f kitchen``` for kitchen training processes or ```kill -9 <pid>``` if you have a specific process Id.
 Check list of processes with ```ps -aux | grep <part_of_env_name>```.

 ---

-## Configuration System

-TODO

----

-## Evaluation

-See the configs for reproducible results.

----